Vikranth3140/Encryption-Decryption-Tool/README.md

   - Confirm that you're using the correct key file.
   - Check if the encrypted file is intact and was not modified.

+- **"Key file 'secret.key' not found":**

+  - Ensure you've generated the key using `python script.py -g` before encrypting or decrypting with the stored key method.

 ---